LunaSare/datelife_examples/docs/Primates_report.md

 Once we have a target tree topology, we can map the calibrations to the target tree.
 Some nodes will have several calibrations and some others might have none.
 Also, some node ages can be conflicting, with descendant nodes being older than parent nodes.
-We performed a series of cross validation analyses with different dating methods by dating the topologies of each source chronogram using information from all other source chronograms as calibration points.
+We performed a series of cross validation analyses with different dating methods, by dating the topologies of each source chronogram using information from all other source chronograms as calibration points.

 ### 3.1.
-Calibrate a backbone tree without branch lengths
+Calibrate a tree without branch length data
 To date a tree in the absence of data on relative evolutionary rates (molecular or morphological) we follow the same methodology as the one used to obtain summary chronograms.
 First, we obtained the nodes that correspond to each pair of taxa in the data